HarshithVarmaV/Cluedln_Task/README.md

 The final dataset is more trustworthy, complete, and semantically rich compared to its initial state.
 Though the percentage of missing values remains around 51%, that’s expected due to additional fields from API enrichment (which may not apply to every record).
 Overall, the data transformation workflow significantly elevated the dataset’s analytical value and readiness for downstream business use.

-Finally, downloaded the enriched Companies datset which can be used for downstream data analytics.
+Exported the final enriched dataset in a format suitable for downstream analytics.

 ![Screenshot 2025-05-07 at 10 51 46 PM](https://github.com/user-attachments/assets/31431fc7-0f97-4ff2-8fc4-4eafa046c690)

 # Outcome